MyLabyrinth/Lab-12/README.md

 1.  **Accept the Assignment**
     - Open the Lab Assignment Link the professor provided.
     - Click **"Accept the assignment"**.
-This will create your personal assignment repository on GitHub under the `OOP-Fall-2025` organization.
+This will create your personal assignment repository on GitHub under organization.
     - You'll be taken to your repository page.
 Verify that the URL looks like `github.com/OOP-Fall-2025/lab-number-yourusername`.

 2.  **Clone the Repository to Your Computer**